punchanabu/punchanabu/README.md

 # Hello, I'm Punpun 👋
 ## About me
-- 🎓 A student studying at Computer Engineering and Digital Technology at Chulalongkorn University.
+- 🎓 A student studying at Computer Engineering and Digital Technology at Chulalongkorn University
-- 📚 Capable of using React as Frontend , Node.js as backend
+- 📚 Capable of using React as Frontend ,Node.js as backend.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust.
 - 🤝 Eager to collaborate, learn, and make meaningful contributions in the tech world.

 ## Technologies